 St. Josaphat’s sacramental records prior to 1915 are digitized and available to the public through:

 They are also available on microfilm at the Archdiocese of Chicago Joseph Cardinal Bernardin Archives and Records Center.

-Records dated after Dec 31, 1925 are closed.
+Records dated after Dec 31,1925 and all school and orphanage records have restricted access.
 Those interested in their own records or the records of family members may be issued information contained in the records under certain circumstances.
 A request to search records must be signed, contain proof of identification, the name of parents, and dates of birth so that there is no doubt that the person requesting the information is entitled to receive it.
+These people would include: